the globe Curriculum

 The Globe Curriculum is based on the National Curriculum and includes RE, and Philosophy for Children.
 We are a Gold Rights Respecting school and our curriculum reflects the culture, values and the ethos of our school.
 Our curriculum is designed to prepare our pupils for the opportunities, responsibilities and challenges of life in modern Britain.
 Learning experiences include relevant experiences beyond the classroom, such as educational visits, residentials and a wide range of after-school clubs.
 Our social, moral, spiritual and cultural education (including age appropriate education on relationships and sex) aims to equip our pupils to be reflective, caring and active members of our diverse society.

-At present we are currently in the process of implementing a new curriculum, informed by current research on how children learn.
+We are currently in the process of implementing a new curriculum, informed by current research on how children learn.
 We have been learning about cognitive load and schema theory and are implementing associated strategies routinely in class.
 We hacw develoed an innovative curriculum, with opportunities for deep and rich learning experiences.
 The National Curriculum is a “mastery” curriculum and we believe that pupils should repeat content as many times as possible across the key stage to gradually deepen their understanding.